cybertec-postgresql/pg_show_plans/README.md

 (3 rows)
 ```

-If you need the query plans of running SQL statements and also the corresponding query string, you issue the following query which is combined with pg_show_plans and pg_stat_activity.
+To get the plans and see the corresponding query expression, issue...

 ```
 testdb=# \x